JoelHernandez343/cs_learning_path/README.md

 8. Generics in C# :bangbang:

-9. Lamdas and funtions as variables
+9. Lambdas and funtions as variables

 10. new features in C#